Wintermute3/relay/README.md

 For instance, once set up, a simple command-line to the `relay.py` program can combine relay on/off with audio playback like this:

 	./relay.py d4@5+10-20@
-That command instructs the `player` client named `d4` to begin audio playback immediately, wait 5 seconds, turn on its gpio output, wait another 10 seconds, turn off its gpio output, wait another 20 seconds, and finally kick off a second audio playback.
+That command instructs the `player` named `d4` to begin audio playback immediately, wait 5 seconds, turn on its gpio output, wait another 10 seconds, turn off its gpio output, wait another 20 seconds, and finally kick off a second audio playback.

 ### nodemcu-player.ino